Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/04-submitting_ajob.md

 - If neither files nor dirs is specified in a specification using the from key word, then both files and directories are considered when globbing.

-The list of items uses syntax in one of two forms.
-One form is a comma and/or space separated list; the items are placed on the same line as the queue command.
-The second form separates items by placing each list item on its own line, and delimits the list with parentheses.
-The opening parenthesis goes on the same line as the queue command.
-The closing parenthesis goes on its own line.
-The queue command specified with the key word from will always use the second form of this syntax.
-Example 3 below uses this second form of syntax.
-Finally, the key word from accepts a shell command in place of file name, followed by a pipe | (example 4).

 The optional slice specifies a subset of the list of items using the Python syntax for a slice.
 Negative step values are not permitted.

 Here are a set of examples.